Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Host-Galaxy Analysis

 To compare the \emph{intrinsic} distribution of host-galaxy mass to that of CCSNe, we used the untargeted sample of 150 CCSN host galaxies from \citet{taggart2021} as representative of the true CCSN host galaxy population.
+We prioritized having an unbiased sample over a large comparison sample, as our uncertainties are limited by our small LFBOT sample.
 For each of the thirteen LFBOT host galaxies, we calculate the minimum absolute magnitude for it to have been detected by the Legacy Survey at that redshift, which corresponds to the apparent magnitude cutoff of $\mathrm{m}_r\leq23$.
 Then, for each CCSN host galaxy, we apply a weight equal to the proportion of the thirteen cutoffs that the CCSN host galaxy would pass.
 We do not account for any systematic differences in host galaxy properties between those at redshift $z\approx 0.01$ as in the Taggart sample, and those at $z\approx 0.1$--0.2 as with most of the LFBOTs.
 We plot the Gaussian kernel density estimation (KDE) for the weighted distribution of CCSN host-galaxy masses Figure~\ref{fig:host_galaxy_sim} as a dotted red line.
 The Gaussian KDE for the LFBOT host-galaxy masses is shown in black.
 We repeated the exercise for SLSNe, which are known to have a preference for lower galaxy masses than regular CCSNe \citep{taggart2021}.